Lcchy/gisele/README.md

-A generative midi sequencer running on Jack, controlled via OSC.
+WIP A generative midi sequencer running on Jack, controlled via OSC.

 ### Run on Fedora36